hijamoya/PickerViewCell/README.md

 <br/>
 We provide two types of UITableViewCell:<br/>
 <p>1.
 DatePickerTableViewCell: when you make this cell `becomeFirstResponder`, it will invoke a UIDatePicker and then you can use the delegate function to get the value of the picker.</p>
-<p>2.PickerTableViewCell: when you make this cell `becomeFirstResponder`, it will invoke a UIPickerView.
+<p>2.
+PickerTableViewCell: when you make this cell `becomeFirstResponder`, it will invoke a UIPickerView.
 You should specify your datasource and delegate.</p>

 Demo
 =====================